 What can you study at CMU College of Engineering?

 You’ll find an array of highly-ranked programmes within the College of Engineering, but if you’re looking for an MS degree in one of the computer sciences field, you’ll want to check out the School of Computer Sciences below.

-MS in Biomedical Engineering (MSBE) research and practicum options
+MS in Biomedical Engineering (MSBE)

 Dual MS in Biomedical Engineering and Engineering & Technology Innovation Management (MSBE + E&TIM)